Frequently Asked Questions

 You can mail cheques, money orders, and cash to our office or drop them off in person.
 We also accept credit and debit card payments over the phone or in person at our office.

 To pay by e-transfer please send to firstname.lastname@example.org.
 It is generally easiest to use your client code (noted on your invoice) as your password.
 If you use a different password please let us know.

-Unfortunately we are no longer able to take credit card payments over the phone.
-You can pay by credit or debit card online by navigating to our Plastiq payment page and following these instructions.
+You can pay online by credit card or debit card by navigating to our Plastiq payment page and following these Plastiq payment instructions.
 Please note this is a third-party service and they do charge a fee for processing the card.

 Please use the following information for e-transfers:

 Question: Client Code

 Answer: your client code (i.e. TEST01) as noted on your invoice